OfficiallyM/qb-burgershot/README.md

-# A Burgershot for QBCore Framework
+# A Burgershot job for QBCore Framework

 ## Dependencies :